mtao/nyu-intro-to-computer-science/slides/exam-2-review.md

 - because different objects are stored at different locations in memory, compare the value of two `String` objects with its custom `.equals()` method, not `==`.
 - `String` is designed following the principle of object-oriented abstraction (e.g. `.length()` rather than `.length`)
 - Encapsulated within every `String` is a `char` array.
-- Because `String` has been designed to be immutable and quite limited, a variety of helper classes exist to work around that (e.g. `StringBuilder`, Apache Commons Lang's `StringUtils`, etc)

 ---